RunOnFlux/deploy-with-git/deploy-mkdocs/README.md

 ### Application Port

-Flux auto-detects the port for static sites.
-The default is `80`.
+The default port is `80`. `app.py` reads the `PORT` environment variable set by Flux.
 No changes needed.

 ### Custom Domain (Optional)